cjwinchester/unl-cops/README.md

-unl-cops
+UNL Cops Scraper
 ========

-Scrape off UNL cops blotter.
+A Python script that uses <a href="http://selenium-python.readthedocs.org/">Selenium</a> to scrape off the <a href="https://scsapps.unl.edu/policereports/MainPage.aspx">UNL cops blotter</a>.